Apple Pencil: First generation

 The Apple Pencil has pressure sensitivity and angle detection, and it was designed for low latency to enable smooth marking on the screen.
 The Pencil and the user's fingers can be used simultaneously while rejecting input from the user's palm.
 One end of the device has a magnetically-fastened removable cap which covers a Lightning connector which is used for charging from an iPad's Lightning port.
 A complete charge lasts about twelve hours, fifteen seconds of charging provides sufficient power for 30 minutes of use and it takes about 10 minutes to charge it fully.
 It also ships with a female-to-female Lightning adapter that allows it to be used with charging cables.

 The Apple Pencil uses an STMicroelectronics STM32L151UCY6 Ultra-low-power 32-bit RISC ARM-based Cortex-M3 MCU running at 32 MHz with 64 KB of flash memory, a Bosch Sensortech BMA280 3-axis accelerometer and a Cambridge Silicon Radio (Qualcomm) CSR1012A05 Bluetooth Smart IC for its Bluetooth connection to the iPad.
 It is powered by a rechargeable 3.82 V, 0.329 Wh lithium-ion battery.

 The first-generation Apple Pencil is compatible with iPad models released since 2018 that have a Lightning connector, including the first- and second-generation iPad Pro models, third-generation iPad Air, fifth-generation iPad Mini, sixth-generation 9.7-inch iPad, and the seventh, eighth, and ninth-generation 10.2-inch iPad models.
-It also supports the tenth-generation, 10.9-inch iPad released in 2022, but requires a dongle (similar to the aforementioned Lightning adapter) to connect it to a USB-C cable for charging.
+It also supports the tenth-generation and eleventh-generation iPads, but requires a dongle (similar to the aforementioned Lightning adapter) to connect it to a USB-C cable for charging.
 Apple began to bundle this dongle with Pencil units in October 2022, and it can be purchased separately by existing owners.

 The first generation Apple Pencil, with its Lightning connector exposed.
 The accompanying female-to-female Lightning adapter is below the Pencil.

 Second generation

 On October 30, 2018, Apple announced an updated Pencil alongside the third-generation iPad Pro.
 It is similar in design and specifications to the first model, but without the detachable connector, and part of the stylus is flattened to inhibit rolling.
 It contains tap-sensitive zones on its sides that can be mapped to functions within apps.
 The sixth-generation iPad Pro added the ability to detect Pencil position and angle up to 12 mm above the screen.
 Custom laser engraving is available when purchased via the Apple Store online.

-Rather than a physical Lightning connector, the second-generation Pencil is paired and charged using a proprietary magnetic wireless charging connector on the tablet instead.
-As such, it is only supported by iPads with flat sides, including the third-, fourth-, fifth- and sixth-generation iPad Pro, sixth-generation iPad Mini, and the fourth- and fifth-generation iPad Air.
-All of these models have USB-C connectors instead of Lightning, making them physically incompatible with the first-generation Pencil.
+Rather than a physical Lightning connector, the second-generation Pencil is paired and charged using a proprietary magnetic wireless charging connector on selected iPad models.
+As such, it only supports the third-, fourth-, fifth- and sixth-generation iPad Pro, sixth-generation iPad Mini, and the fourth- and fifth-generation iPad Air.
+All of these models have USB-C ports instead of Lightning, making them physically incompatible with the first-generation Pencil.